 Wait for them to reach out.

-If they blocked you after an argument, give them time to cool off.
+If they blocked you after an argument, give them time to cool down.
 If this block happened after a heated argument, give them a few days (or weeks, depending on the severity).
 The person who blocked you may just need some space to calm down, and once they’re ready to talk, they will lift the block.
 Just give them space.

 This is likely if they have previously blocked and unblocked you.